Gold-piggy-bank

 Is it true you’re charging for consultations now?

-Before your consultation, I’ll ask for some basic information so I can do the necessary research and get myself up to speed.
+Before your consultation, I’ll ask for some information so I can do the necessary research and get myself up to speed.
 This means that when we talk, I’ll have answers and ideas ready to share with you.

 And you’re charging for proposals too?